nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `filter`
+### Filtering persons by name: `filter`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose attributes contain any of the given keywords.

 Format: `filter [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [c/CLASS] [s/SEX] [r/REGISTER_NUMBER] [en/ECNAME] [ep/ECNUMBER] [t/TAG]…​`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`